dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

- Bitcoin and Altcoin Wallets version 5.0.12 reverts a mistake applied in the 5.0.11 release.
-If you have installed the plugin in a live (production) multisite environment, and if you have used version 5.0.11 for some time, please contact me directly by email (https://www.dashed-slug.net/contact/).
+Bitcoin and Altcoin Wallets version 5.0.13 fixes some bugs and links to the pre-release notes for the upcoming wallets6.

 == Donating ==